qorpieranthe80/chrome-dino-game-bot/Readme.md.txt

 - Automatically detects obstacles in the Chrome Dinosaur Game.

-- Adjusts jump timing based on the T-Rex's current speed.
+- Adjusts jump timing based on the T-Rex's current speed and the number of obstacles.

-- Handles different obstacle types, including large cacti and flying pterodactyls.
+- Handles different obstacle types including flying pterodactyls.

 - Works flawlessly, especially when the T-Rex is quicker (approximately when the score is above 300).

 **How Can It Get Better?**

-- There is still room for improvement in the early-game stages.
+- Further optimization can be done for the early-game stages to improve performance under different speed conditions.

 **Installation of the Required Libraries:**